Bay Islands Department

-The Bay Islands (Islas de la Bahía; [ˈislas de la βaˈi.a]) is a group of islands off the coast of Honduras.
+The Bay Islands (Islas de la Bahía; [ˈislas de la βaˈi.a]) is a group of islands off the Caribbean coast of Honduras.
 Collectively, the islands form one of the 18 departments of Honduras.
 The departmental capital is Coxen Hole, on the island of Roatán.

 Geography

 The Bay Islands consist of eight islands and 53 small cays lying 10 mi to 40 mi off the northern coast of Honduras.
 These islands have been administered as a department of the Republic of Honduras since 1872.
 Located on the Caribbean Sea, not far east of the entrance to the Gulf of Honduras, they are clearly visible from the mountainous mainland.

+Islands

 The total surface area of the islands is 250 km2.
 In 2013, they had an estimated population of 71,500 people.
 The islands comprise three separate groups: